Study In Australia

 |University of Technology, Sydney (UTS)||9||140|

 |University of Newcastle||10||207|

-What attracts thousands of international students to study in Australia is their emphasis on research-based and interactive curriculum which helps students to understand their concepts.
+What attracts thousands of international students to study in Australia is their emphasis on research-based and interactive curriculum which helps students to understand concepts as well as practical implementation.
 The students are also offered the opportunity to pursue interdisciplinary courses as per their choice.
-They can select from a range of subjects and disciplines offered at different levels of studies such as Certificate, Diploma, Advanced Diploma, Bachelor’s degrees, Postgraduate Diplomas/Certificates, Master’s degrees and Doctorate or PhD.
-Given below is the list of top courses offered in Australian universities.
+Though Australia offers 22,000 courses across 1100 institutions and disciplines, given below is the list of top courses offered in Australian universities.

 List of top 5 courses to study in Australia

 |Popular course||Top Australian University offering the course||QS world ranking of university (subject-wise)|

 |Engineering & Technology||University of New South Wales, Sydney (UNSW)||38|